• Skip to primary navigation

 Here's an overview of the process, but be sure to read the recipe card and watch the video tutorial because this is one of those things that's much better understood once you see it in action.
 I also include more tips I didn't include here in the video!

-2. Cover the tamarind pulp with hot off-the-boil water and let it sit until the water is cool enough to handle, at least 20 minutes.
+2. Place the tamarind into a large heatproof bowl and cover with hot off-the-boil water and let it sit until the water is cool enough to handle, at least 20 minutes.

-4. Strain the tamarind paste and rinse the remaining fibers with a little more water to remove more tamarind.
+2. Once you're down to just the fibers, rinse the remaining fibers with a little more water to release more tamarind paste.

-6. Transfer the tamarind paste into small jars and once cool, store in the fridge.
+4. Transfer the tamarind paste into small mason jars, close the let and let cool.
+Store in the fridge or freezer.

 Recipes with Tamarind